kstenerud/streamux/README.md

 There are situations where a peer may receive spurious (unexpected) messages.
 Spurious messages include:

 * Response to a canceled request.
-* Cancel message for a request not in progress.
+* `cancel` message for a request not in progress.

 These situations can arise when the transmission medium is lagged, or as the result of a race condition.
-A response to a request may have already been en-route at the time of cancellation, or the operation may have already completed before the cancel message arrived.
+A response to a request may have already been en-route at the time of cancellation, or the operation may have already completed before the `cancel` message arrived.
 A response to a canceled request must be ignored and discarded.
-A peer must always respond to a cancel request with a cancel ack, even if there is no operation to cancel.
+A peer must always respond to a `cancel` request with a `cancel ack`, even if there is no operation to cancel.

 The following are error conditions:

 * Response to a nonexistent request.
-* Cancel Ack for a request that wasn't canceled.
+* `cancel ack` for a request that wasn't canceled.

 In the error case, the peer may elect to report an error (outside of the scope of this protocol) or end the connection, depending on your use case.